On minimum contrast method for multivariate spatial point processes: Acknowledgement

 \section{Acknowledgement}

 JY's research was supported from the National Science and Technology Council, Taiwan (grant 110-2118-M-001-014-MY3).
 MJ and SC acknowledge support by NSF DMS-1925119 and DMS-2123247.
 MJ also acknowledges support by NIH P42ES027704.
+The authors also wish to thank the three anonymous referees and editors for their valuable comments and corrections, which have greatly improved the article in all aspects.

 \counterwithin{figure}{section} \counterwithin{table}{section} \counterwithin{equation}{section}